Typhoon Nelson (1982): Preparations and impact

 Typhoon Nelson was the second storm to strike the Philippines within a week, following Tropical Storm Mamie, which claimed 54 lives.
 Considered a "pre-season" storm by newspapers, Nelson required storm warnings for parts of the nation, which were broadcast via radio.
 Much of the southern section of the Philippines were placed on typhoon alert.
 Due to the threat of storm surge, residents in coastal areas were advised to evacuate to higher ground.

 Typhoon Nelson was responsible for significant flooding across the Philippines.
 On the offshore Leyte Island, a radio transmitter and a school were destroyed.
 In Cebu City, schools, businesses, and government offices were closed for a day.
 Across the low-lying town of Abucay, flooding occurred.
 A total of 1,261 dwellings were leveled, including 703 houses destroyed in the provinces of Cebu, Bohol, and Surigao, leaving approximately 83,000 people homeless.
 In Loreto Town, part of the Suriago Province, 95% of all coconut trees were toppled, and all but 45 of the town's 600 houses were demolished.
 A total of 165,462 persons evacuated to shelters.
 Widespread power outages occurred while many bridges were washed away.
 Shipping and air services were halted; 30 fishing boats and 23 ferries were destroyed.
 In all, 56 people perished due to Typhoon Nelson.
 Ten died in the hard-hit Leyte Province.
-At least eight of the casualties were due to drownings, which included two woman and an infant.
+At least eight of the casualties were due to drownings, which included two women and an infant.
 Overall, damage from Nelson amounted to $17.2 million, crop and property damage alone totaled $7.4 million.